certeu/morio/docs/docs/guides/idps/readme.md

     mrt:
   ui:
     visibility:
-      apikey: icon # This will hide the identity provider behing a lock icon on the login page
+      apikey: icon # This will hide the identity provider behind a lock icon on the login page
       mrt: ok
     order:
       - apikey